Tien Chiu

 Pitted sweet cherries, ready to be candied

-Between those two and the fact that Mike and I are having a 4th of July BBQ next weekend and need to clean the house up, I think I’ve got my work cut out for me this weekend. 🙂
+Between those two and the fact that B. and I are having a 4th of July BBQ next weekend and need to clean the house up, I think I’ve got my work cut out for me this weekend. 🙂

 I had intended to thread up the loom and wind a bunch of yarn for dye samples, but it appears that I’ll be waiting for the new yarn to come in before doing the samples for my study group.
-Also, Mike and I have ordered more powerful fans for my compudobby box, and I don’t want to use the compudobby extensively until we’ve had a chance to switch out the fans.
+Also, B. and I have ordered more powerful fans for my compudobby box, and I don’t want to use the compudobby extensively until we’ve had a chance to switch out the fans.
 They should arrive Monday or Tuesday of next week, so I can start threading then.

 So, the only fiber-related thing currently on the agenda is winding enough skeins for a 30-color gradient weft, and dyeing samples for that color gradient.
 I think I’ll tackle that tomorrow, along with some cleaning.